PurpleDogEnterprises/Fully-Serverless-Video-Sharing-Site-Using-AWS-Lambda-and-Much-More/README.md

 4)  Enabled browser-based uploads of video files to S3
 * Created IAM user to allow front-end video uploads
+* Created new Lambda function to set upload policy
+* Established API resource and method to allow function invocation
+* Added CORS configuration

 NOTE: This project is in progress and all functionality may not yet be included at this time